 Whenever you use your debit card to make a purchase, Acorns rounds the purchase up to the next dollar, investing the spare change from the transaction.
 For example, if you spend $4.25 on a cup of coffee, Acorns will round that transaction up to $5 and deposit $0.75 in your Acorns account.

 Acorns also offers a feature called Found Money where it rewards users for shopping with partner companies.
 For example, you might see an offer to get 3% off your next Groupon purchase back in the form of Found Money, which gets added to your investment portfolio.
 This can accelerate your portfolio’s growth.

-The highest level of service, called family service, costs $5 per month.
+The highest level of service, called Acorns Family, costs $5 per month.
 It has all the features of personal service, plus the option to open an investment account on behalf of your kids.

 Acorns’ greatest drawback is its cost.
-Although $1 a month might not seem like a huge amount, when you’re investing nickels, dimes, and quarters, $1 a month adds up.
-On top of the $1 per month fee, you also have to pay the expense ratios of the exchange-traded funds (ETFs) that Acorns uses to build your portfolio, which means fees can be a huge drag on your investments’ performance.
+Although $3 a month might not seem like a huge amount, when you’re investing nickels, dimes, and quarters, $3 a month adds up.
+Keep in mind that you also have to pay the expense ratios of the exchange-traded funds (ETFs) that Acorns uses to build your portfolio, which means fees can be a huge drag on your investments’ performance.

 Robinhood is a low-cost investment app that’s become popular with millennials and other young traders.
 Although Robinhood isn’t necessarily focused on micro-investing, some of its features make it perfect for people who want to get started with the stock market but don’t have much money to invest.

 Robinhood has no account minimum, meaning anyone can open an account.
 Trades are commission-free, meaning you don’t have to pay every time you buy and sell shares.
 Fees are a major concern for micro-investing because even small fees can have a large effect on your returns when you’re making smaller trades.